Published: 16/01/2022Without beating about the bush, Landlord taxes are complicated.

 Capital gains tax returns and payment must be completed within 30 days of completing the sale of the rental property.

 Choose to incorporate a limited company to run the rental property business.
-Landlords have to pay corporation tax on their profits rather than income tax or capital gains tax.
+Landlords must pay corporation tax on their profits rather than income or capital gains tax.

 Paying corporation tax

 Corporation tax bills and returns are due annually, nine months after the end of the previous trading year.

 If the trading year ends in September, the return must be filed and the bill paid by June of the following year.